Missouri Military and Veterans Benefits

-Unmarried Surviving Spouse of a Service member killed while on active duty in the U.S. Armed Forces
+Unremarried Surviving Spouse of a Service member killed while serving on active duty in the U.S. Armed Forces

-10 Point eligibility: Veteran that receives compensation from the VA for a service-connected disability, or a Missouri National Guard Veteran who was permanently disabled while serving on state active duty.
+10 Point eligibility: Veteran who receives compensation from the VA for a service-connected disability, or a Missouri National Guard Veteran who was permanently disabled while serving on state active duty.

 Missouri Application for Employment